- You can use the Medicare Advantage trial period to test out a Medicare Advantage plan.

 Medicare allows you to try Medicare Advantage without losing your access to Medigap.
-This is known as the Medicare Advantage trial period, or the Medicare “right to try.”
+This is known as the Medicare Advantage trial period or the Medicare “right to try.”

 During this time, you can buy a Medicare Advantage plan and keep it for up to 1 year.

-You can also return to original Medicare and, depending on which Medicare Advantage Plan you had, may be able to purchase a Medicare Part D prescription drug plan as well.
+You can also return to Original Medicare and, depending on which Medicare Advantage Plan you had, may be able to purchase a Medicare Part D prescription drug plan as well.

 Two different situations will allow you to have a trial period:

-However, when you first sign up for Medicare, there’s no medical underwriting for a Medigap policy.
+When you first sign up for Medicare, there’s no medical underwriting for a Medigap policy.
+During your initial enrollment period, you can buy any plan in your area and can’t be charged higher rates for any health conditions you have.

-During your initial enrollment period, you’re able to buy any plan in your area and can’t be charged higher rates for any health conditions you have.
-After this initial enrollment ends, though, you can be denied a Medigap plan — unless you’re buying one after your Medicare Advantage trial period.
+After this initial enrollment ends, though, you can be denied a Medigap plan—unless you buy one after your Medicare Advantage trial period.

 However, if you stay in your Medicare Advantage plan for 2 years and then try to switch back, you’ll have to wait for open enrollment.
 Plus, you might be denied the option to purchase your old plan — or any Medigap plan at all.